wowlolx/Cheatsheet/README.md

 - **Red Teaming Strategies**: Insights into offensive security operations.
 (Basically incomplete )
 - **Defensive Security**: Guidelines to enhance overall system defense.
 Involving subsections of malware reversing, Forensics, threat hunting, SOC analyst, Threat Intelligence and others
 - **Capture The Flag (CTF) Solutions**: Solutions and approaches for various CTF challenges.
 (Everything I learn from ctf, however I just mostly forget to add it to cheetsheet, still trying ..)
-- **Other Topics**: That I had learnt like Binex, Reversing, Crypto and a little touch of hardware, Web3, Game Hacking and IOT (will add others in future too)
+- **Other Topics**: That I had learnt like Binex, Reversing, Crypto and a little touch of hardware, Web3,AD,cloud sec, Game Hacking and IOT (will add others in future too)

 ## Updates